control-owl/control-owl.github.io/_posts/2025-06-19-executable-hunt.md

 How much effort?

- - For me it seams forever
+ - For me it seams like forever

  Plan is to reduce all deps, and to write everything by myself.

+ I could already do it, if I did not start this MUSL hund without any proper knowledge how c compilers works.

+ I still have no idea, and honestly I do not care.
+I write everything my mayself, and that's it.

+ Let's start new session: **no-deps-no-more**